jamesmandrews/docker-ssl-nginx-reverse-proxy-ssl-gitea/README.md

 email="" # Adding a valid address is strongly recommended
 ```

-domains:  In our example we have 3 domains.
+domains:  In our example, we have 3 domains.
 We want to pass them in as a single string.
 Each domain separated by a comma, with NO SPACES.
 This is how we'll pass them into Cerbot.

 cert_name: is the path in our ssl cert that we use as a common name so that we can load in the cert from all our servers.

 rsa_key_size: Is how big if a key you want to create 4096 is a good place to start.

-email: Define an email address, it's not manditory, but it's recommended.
+email: Define an email address, it's not mandatory, but it's recommended.

-With these 4 variables in the script set we are not ready to run it in staging mode.
+With these 4 variables in the script set, we are not ready to run it in staging mode.

 ```
 ./init-letsencrypt.sh --stage